Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

 Anthony Davis Insights vs. the Nuggets

-- Davis is responsible for attempting 13.2% of his team's field goal attempts this season with 17.2 per game.
+- This season, Anthony Davis has made 9.7 field goals per game, which accounts for 15.4% of his team's total makes.

-- Davis' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Davis' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets are the eighth-best defensive squad in the NBA, conceding 112.5 points per game.
+- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the league.

-- The Nuggets are the 15th-ranked team in the NBA, allowing 25.7 assists per game.
+- The Nuggets are the 15th-ranked squad in the NBA, allowing 25.7 assists per game.

-- The Nuggets allow 11.4 made 3-pointers per game, third-ranked in the league.
+- In terms of 3-pointers, the Nuggets have conceded 11.4 makes per game, third in the NBA.

 Anthony Davis vs. the Nuggets